 Walk the longest waymarked coastal route in the world!

-On completion in 2020, England's Coast Path will be the longest managed and way-marked route in the world.
+On completion, the England Coast Path will be the longest managed and way-marked route in the world.
 Whether you're after a gentle stroll, a cliff-top ramble or to promenade along the beach, our national walking trails pass through some of the most stunning and diverse landscapes in England.

 Book a few days exploring the north-west, encountering castles and historic villages or spot seals and wildlife on an east coast break - this seaboard's diversity offers the variety of everything from an easy two-mile walk to an audacious 630-mile adventure when the Path is fully complete.